-This year the Trustee has carried out a detailed assessment of value for members on a new prescribed basis applicable to smaller pension arrangements, which differs in its approach compared to the assessment undertaken in the past.
+This year the Trustee has again carried out a detailed assessment of value for members on a prescribed basis applicable to smaller pension arrangements.

-We are pleased to say that our assessment concluded that the Defined Contribution Section of the Fund represents good value for members in relation to charges and transaction costs, net investment returns, and governance and administration.
+Our assessment concluded that the Defined Contribution Section of the Fund represents satisfactory value for members in relation to charges and transaction costs, net investment returns, and governance and administration (with net investment returns being lower than the average of the three comparator schemes, reducing our assessment down from last year's good value for members).
 Please note, though, that the value for members assessment may vary from year to year, as it is heavily influenced by investment performance, which can go down as well as up.